 However, it’s very FUN to be seeing people’s comments in real time.
 They are directly responding to you while you are talking, and you can interact with them in the moment if you choose.

-Also, you could plan to go live at the same time each week.
+Another way to snag some viewers is to go live at the same time each week!
 You should still announce that you’ll be live, but this is another opportunity for people to know when you’ll be live and plan to watch.

 Tip #2: “Script” out your live video.

-Tip #3: Make a great title for your video.
+Tip #3: Make a catchy title for your video.

-People that follow your page will get notified by Facebook when you go live.
-All they will see in the notification is the title of your video.
-So make the title great!
+People that follow your Facebook page will get notified by Facebook when you go live.
+However, all they will see in the notification is the title of your video (and possibly a little inset video of you going live.)
+So let’s make the title catchy!